-Her 14 years at the cancer center have hardwired into her a deep-seated level of compassion for the patients who come through the center’s doors — a hallmark of The Sharp Experience.
+Her work at the cancer center since 2004 has hardwired into her a deep-seated level of compassion for the patients who come through the center’s doors — a hallmark of The Sharp Experience.

-Two years ago, the center launched a support group called “Lunch and Learn,” where patients gather for monthly lunchtime sessions featuring a guest speaker on pertinent topics.
-May’s topic is “Genetics and You”; other subjects have been “Chemo Brain” and “Let’s Talk About Sex.”
+In 2014, the center launched a support group called “Lunch and Learn,” where patients gather for monthly lunchtime sessions featuring a guest speaker on pertinent topics.
+Past topics include: “Genetics and You,” “Chemo Brain” and “Let’s Talk About Sex.”

 For the support group, launched by social worker Linda Hutkin-Slade, the plan was to simply provide some store-bought finger foods or other snacks.
 Jones, who is passionate about creating home-cooked meals, offered to bring a homemade side dish, and eventually took over the lunch menu planning.

 “I wanted to create an environment where they could feel at home and have a good, sit-down meal together,” she says.
 Jones plans her menus carefully, keeping in mind that the patients’ health is key when selecting the ingredients.
 Then, each evening before the “Lunch and Learn,” she spends her free time in her own kitchen, preparing the lunchtime spread.

 The result is a room full of patients at various stages of the disease, gathered around a table, enjoying home-cooked fare and chatting about the weather, their families and their cancer.